Fat removal procedures

 Fat removal procedures are used mostly in cosmetic surgery with the intention of removing unwanted adipose tissue.
 The procedure may be invasive, as with liposuction, or noninvasive using laser therapy, radiofrequency, ultrasound or cold (cryoablation or cryolipolysis) to reduce fat, sometimes in combination with injections.

 Fat is sometimes removed from one location to another on a person in an autograft, such as in some breast reconstruction and breast augmentation procedures.
 These techniques are distinct from bariatric surgery, which aims to treat obesity by minimizing food consumption or by interfering with the absorption of food during digestion, and from injection lipolysis, which relies solely on injections marketed as causing lipolysis.

 Invasive

 Liposuction

-Liposuction is a type of cosmetic surgery that removes fat from the human body in an attempt to change its shape.
+Liposuction is a type of plastic surgery that removes fat from the human body in an attempt to change its shape.
 Evidence does not support an effect on weight beyond a couple of months and it does not appear to affect obesity related problems.
 In the United States it is the most commonly done cosmetic surgery.

 Serious complications include deep vein thrombosis, organ perforation, bleeding, and infection.
 Death occurs in about one per ten thousand cases.

 The procedure may be performed under general, regional, or local anesthesia and involves using a cannula and negative pressure (suction) to suck out fat.
 It is believed to work best on individuals of normal or near normal weight and good skin elasticity.

 Post operational downtime can last anywhere from 2 – 4 weeks to 3 full months for patients to fully heal and be able to resume normal activities.